-“Caught Reading” is an extra reading activity that I use in my class as an incentive for my students to read more at home.
+“Caught Reading” is an extra reading activity that I use in my class as an incentive for my students to read more.
 We all know that practice makes perfect, so the more a student reads the better reader they become.
-“Caught Reading” is meant to motivate your child to read every night at home for enjoyment while improving their current reading skills.
+“Caught Reading” is meant to motivate your child to read for enjoyment while improving their current reading skills.

 How does the “Caught Reading” activity work?
-I will be randomly calling my fifth grade students every Thursday night to see if I can CATCH them READING.
-If your child is reading when I call, they should be prepared to talk about their reading material.
-The next day their picture will be added to the “Caught Reading” wall displayed in my classroom.
-If your child is not reading when I call, don’t worry, this will not count against them.
-I will try to catch them reading on another Thursday night.
+I will be randomly entering homerooms every week to see if I can CATCH students READING independently.
+If your child is reading when I enter their homeroom, they should be prepared to talk about their reading material.
+The day I catch them reading, their picture will be added to the “Caught Reading” wall displayed in my classroom.
+If your child is not reading when I enter their homeroom, don’t worry, this will not count against them.
+I will try to catch them reading on another day.
 I try to catch every fifth grade student at least one time.

-So, let’s encourage reading by turning off the T.V., putting down the electronics, and picking up some type of reading material for at least 20-30 minutes a night.
+So, let’s encourage reading by putting down the electronics and picking up some type of reading material for at least 20-30 minutes a day.